-Appeals may only be made by applicants if it is believed that the application process, including entry criteria, has been unfairly or inaccurately applied.
+Appeals may only be made by applicants if it is believed that the application process, including entry criteria, has been unfairly or inaccurately applied and must be within the same academic year.

 Any appeals against the application process must be supported by evidence that demonstrates how the entry criteria are met, or provides any mitigating circumstances such as long term illness affecting examination results.
 In such circumstances proof of predicted grades will be required (see entry criteria table in the prospectus / website).
 All appeals must be received within 10 working days of receipt of outcome of interview.